 Is It Possible to drive with a broken toe?

 It is.
-However, you have just been from surgery or the injury still fresh, you should avoid driving or any instance that will render your toe to bend.
+However, you have just been from surgery or the injury still fresh, you should avoid driving or any instance that will render your toe bend.

 Can you wear a shoe with a broken shoe?

 Yes, you can.
 However, there are special orthopedic shoes that are best for your broken toes.
-You should consider one for a quicker healing and a convenient walk.
+You should consider one for quicker healing and a convenient walk.

 Will walking with a broken toe make it worse?

 This will depend on the intensity of the fracture.
 If the broken toe is ready for a walk, then the doctor will give you a go-ahead.
-If you walk with the recommended shoes, you should be comfortable.
+If you walk in the recommended shoes, you should be comfortable.
 However, take fewer walks at a time, and relax whenever you feel pain or the swelling worsens.

 Do I need a boot for a broken toe?